 Cannabis tax compliance: Planning for rescheduling

-If cannabis becomes a Schedule III drug, cannabis companies may see increased complexity in their taxes.
+Companies affected by the recent cannabis rescheduling may see increased complexity in their taxes.

 Put simply, this means that any person or company selling cannabis while the DEA has it listed as a Schedule I drug is unable to take deductions for its selling, general, and administrative (SG&A) costs and can only deduct cost of goods sold (COGS).
 Section 280E does not differentiate between illicit operators and state licensed cannabis companies that are required to follow all the rules and regulations of the state in which they operate.
 The result is that many companies have large book (GAAP) losses, but, with SG&A expenditures disallowed as a deduction for tax, large taxable income, as well.

-If cannabis is rescheduled and Section 280E no longer applies to the cannabis industry, income tax liabilities for plant-touching businesses will be significantly reduced.
-Many also – albeit incorrectly – believe that their income tax compliance will become more straightforward.
-In reality, Section 280E allows for shortcuts in the tax world, as the deductions and benefits related to items that will ultimately fall to Section 280E are not allowed.
-If cannabis is rescheduled, it will enable those in the industry to avail themselves to many tax credits, benefits, and various compliance burdens that were previously disregarded.
+Companies affected by the rescheduling (i.e., those that produce or sell FDA-approved products containing marijuana and marijuana products regulated by a state medical marijuana license) will no longer be subject to Section 280E.
+These taxpayers will see their income tax liabilities significantly reduced.
+Many also believe – albeit incorrectly – that their income tax compliance will become more straightforward.
+In reality, Section 280E allows for simplified tax compliance, as the deductions and benefits related to items subject to Section 280E are not allowed.
+Rescheduling to Schedule III of the Controlled Substances Act will enable those affected in the industry to avail themselves of many tax credits and benefits that were previously disregarded – and thus also require attention to related compliance burdens.

 Interest expense